Council Services in response to COVID-19

 Staff are working as isolated from each other as possible and we have implemented field staff segregation, roster changes and staggered shift times.
 We are contingency planning for a changing workforce due to unplanned absences.
 This will ensure that we continue to provide essential services to our community.

 Parks and Playgrounds

-There is now a two person limit for gatherings in public spaces.
+There is now a 20 person limit for gatherings in public spaces.